cvilsmeier/sqinn/binary_protocol.md

   and no name (name NULL).

 If `niterations` is zero, the statement is not called at all.
 This is allowed.
-However, FC\_EXEC should not be called in the first place in this case.
+However, preparing a statement, running it zero times, and the finalizing that statement doesn't make no sense.
+Therefore, FC\_EXEC should not be called in the first place in this case.

 The `nparams` argument is allowed to be zero.
 In that case, no parameters are bound, and the statement is executed as-is.
 This is often the case if you want to execute statements other than INSERT, UPDATE or DELETE, for example "BEGIN TRANSACTION" or "COMMIT", or you have statements without bind parameters, e.g.
 "DELETE FROM users".

+For the above request, the response might look like this:

+     1: bool   1
+     2: int32  1
+     3: int32  1
+     4: int32  1

+- Line 1 indicates success (true)
+- Line 2 is the change counter for the first iteration: 1 row was updated by that sql operation.
+- Line 3 is the change counter for the second iteration: 1 row was updated by that sql operation.
+- Line 4 is the change counter for the third iteration: 1 row was updated by that sql operation.

 ### FC\_QUERY